 New Tourism Attractions In Kuala Lumpur

+Since my last article on 12 free things to do in Kuala Lumpur, published in 2011, several new tourist attractions have emerged over the past few years.
 Therefore, here is a list of new tourism attractions in Kuala Lumpur for anyone planning to explore this part of Malaysia.

-You should also know that most of these attractions can be easily visited by walking or taking the trains around KL city and most likely in 2021, things will be better in terms of tourism in Malaysia.
+You should also know that most of these attractions can be easily visited by walking or taking the trains around KL city, and most likely, in 2021, things will be better in terms of tourism in Malaysia.

+This incredible bridge is just a 10-minute walk from the main KLCC area and has become the most popular tourist attraction in Kuala Lumpur as of February 2020.
 It is also best visited in the evenings just after sunset as the entire Saloma Link bridge is lit up with a dazzling display using LED lights.

 Saloma Link Bridge